welcoMattic/native-options-propagation-reproducer/README.md

+# Not a good example.
+Prefer to extract the logic of the command into a service instead of calling the command from another one.

+---

-# Non propagation of native options when running command in command
+## Non propagation of native options when running command in command

 There are 2 commands `app:foo` and `app:bar`.